ianrae/twixt/README.md

    * the same field may be used on multiple forms with different validation requirements.
    * a form may contain fields from multiple models.

-Twixt provides an object (called a twixt) that sits between the model and the view.
+Twixt helps you provide an object (called a twixt) that sits between the model and the view.
 The fields in a twixt object have their own validation and formatting, separate  from the model.
 Twixt provides an automatic mechanism for copying data to and from a model.
 Let's looks at typical edit action:

       User user = User.find().getById(id); //get model
       UserTwixt twixt = new UserTwixt();   //create twixt